-These repeated failures in Egypt's attempts to acquire nuclear weapons pushed the country to sign the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) in July 1968 and to start "championing the call for making the entire Middle East a nuclear weapons free zone".
-20 As several scholars have shown, Egypt's hope in signing the NPT in 1968 was to "put pressure on Israel to follow suit".
-21 These researchers have also linked Egypt's call for a WMDFZ in the Middle East to the nation's attempt to enhance its national prestige and Middle Eastern leadership role.
-The Israeli and Iranian issues, as well as the Iraqi one in the past, are indeed perceived by Egypt as the main obstacles towards both its stature in the Middle East (and to a greater extent in the world) and the path towards realizing a WMDFZ in the region.
-22 to Egypt, but to the entire Middle East.
+These repeated failures in Egypt's attempts to acquire nuclear weapons pushed the country to sign the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) in July 1968 and to start "championing the call for making the entire Middle East a nuclear weapons free zone".20 As several scholars have shown, Egypt's hope in signing the NPT in 1968 was to "put pressure on Israel to follow suit".21 These researchers have also linked Egypt's call for a WMDFZ in the Middle East to the nation's attempt to enhance its national prestige and Middle Eastern leadership role.
+The Israeli and Iranian issues, as well as the Iraqi one in the past, are indeed perceived by Egypt as the main obstacles towards both its stature in the Middle East (and to a greater extent in the world) and the path towards realizing a WMDFZ in the region.22

+As previously noted, in the 1960s the world was made aware of French assistance to Israel in building a nuclear reactor in Dimona, placing this affair at the very centre of Egypt's political and security agenda.
+Indeed, the Israeli nuclear issue represents a "multidimensional threat" to Egypt.23 Cairo has often expressed the traditional threat the Israeli nuclear capability might pose not only to Egypt, but to the entire Middle East.
 However, Shimon Stein argues that "the direct threat to Egypt inherent in Israel's nuclear capability is less severe than Israel's superiority in the areas of science, technology, and economy".
-Tel-Aviv's superiority in the nuclear field "exposes Egypt's inferiority and inability to remedy it" and "constitutes a blow to Egypt's self-image".
-Emily Landau raises a similar point, arguing that Egypt saw the nuclear issue as a path toward consolidating its leadership position in the Arab world, and that "Egypt's interest in the nature of the Middle East once peace agreements have been achieved - in this future Middle East, Israel would most likely be Egypt's foremost rival for regional power, and Egypt was reluctant to reach this stage with Israel as a nuclear power".
-Egypt was reluctant to reach this stage with Israel as a nuclear power".
+Tel-Aviv's superiority in the nuclear field "exposes Egypt's inferiority and inability to remedy it" and "constitutes a blow to Egypt's self-image".24 Emily Landau raises a similar point, arguing that Egypt saw the nuclear issue as a path toward consolidating its leadership position in the Arab world, and that "Egypt's interest in the nature of the Middle East once peace agreements have been achieved - in this future Middle East, Israel would most likely be Egypt's foremost rival for regional power, and Egypt was reluctant to reach this stage with Israel as a nuclear power".25